lirantal/dockly/README.md

 ![dockly-demo-2](https://cloud.githubusercontent.com/assets/316371/25682867/c5212216-3027-11e7-8f36-72d38516d2af.gif)

 # Install
-Install the API module as a depdency in your project so you can easily use it to query Operations Orchestration REST API
+Install the API module as a dependency in your project so you can easily use it to query Operations Orchestration REST API

 ```javascript
 npm install -g dockly